Dong237/RL4LMs/docs/source/blocks.rst

               return reward
           return 0

-In addition to traditional NLG metrics, for quick prototyping, we provide two synthetic reward functions which trains LMs to [generate numbers](https://github.com/allenai/RL4LMs/blob/af5a1326578789856ca8550cb5496c9ccc1afdc5/rl4lms/envs/text_generation/test_reward.py#L8) in increasing order and [generate dates](https://github.com/allenai/RL4LMs/blob/af5a1326578789856ca8550cb5496c9ccc1afdc5/rl4lms/envs/text_generation/test_reward.py#L54).
+In addition to traditional NLG metrics, for quick prototyping, we provide two synthetic reward functions which trains LMs to `generate numbers <https://github.com/allenai/RL4LMs/blob/af5a1326578789856ca8550cb5496c9ccc1afdc5/rl4lms/envs/text_generation/test_reward.py#L8>`_ in increasing order and `generate dates <https://github.com/allenai/RL4LMs/blob/af5a1326578789856ca8550cb5496c9ccc1afdc5/rl4lms/envs/text_generation/test_reward.py#L54>`_.
 These can be used to quickly test different algorithms and policies.
-Corresponding configs can be found here ([numbers](https://github.com/allenai/RL4LMs/tree/main/scripts/training/task_configs/synthetic_generate_increasing_numbers), [dates](https://github.com/allenai/RL4LMs/tree/main/scripts/training/task_configs/synthetic_generate_dates))
+Corresponding configs can be found here (`numbers <https://github.com/allenai/RL4LMs/tree/main/scripts/training/task_configs/synthetic_generate_increasing_numbers>`_, `dates <https://github.com/allenai/RL4LMs/tree/main/scripts/training/task_configs/synthetic_generate_dates>`_)

 Adding custom metrics
 ---------------------
 Users can create their own evaluation metric which then will be used to periodically evaluate the model on validation split of dataset.
-This can be done by sub-classing [BaseMetric](https://github.com/allenai/RL4LMs/blob/af5a1326578789856ca8550cb5496c9ccc1afdc5/rl4lms/envs/text_generation/metric.py#L20) which takes prompt texts, generated texts, reference texts, meta_infos, current LM model, split name as inputs and returns a dict with metric name as key and value consisting of tuple of sentence-level scores and corpus level scores.
+This can be done by sub-classing `BaseMetric <https://github.com/allenai/RL4LMs/blob/af5a1326578789856ca8550cb5496c9ccc1afdc5/rl4lms/envs/text_generation/metric.py#L20>`_ which takes prompt texts, generated texts, reference texts, meta_infos, current LM model, split name as inputs and returns a dict with metric name as key and value consisting of tuple of sentence-level scores and corpus level scores.
 An example is as follows:

 .. code-block:: python
   from rl4lms.envs.text_generation.metric import BaseMetric